-Rizvana Bradley is Assistant Professor of Film and Media Studies and African-American Studies at Yale.
+Rizvana Bradley is Assistant Professor of the History of Art and African-American Studies at Yale.

 She holds a BA from Williams College and a PhD from Duke University.

 Before coming to Yale, Bradley was as an Assistant Professor at Emory University, and a Visiting Research Fellow in the Department of the History of Art at the University College London.
 Born in Kenya, and raised in the U.K., Germany, Poland, Tanzania, and the U.S., Bradley’s research and teaching focus on the study of film and media at the intersections of literature, poetry, contemporary art and performance.
 Her scholarly approach to artistic practices in the fields of African-American cultural production, as well as the wider black diaspora expands and develops frameworks for thinking across these contexts, specifically in relation to global and transnational artistic and cinematic practices.

 Bradley is currently at work on two new scholarly book projects.
 The first is a recipient of a Creative Capital | Andy Warhol Foundation Arts Writers Grant, and offers a critical examination of the black body across a range of experimental artistic practices that integrate film and other media.